 We plan to meet in the afternoon (exact time TBA) after airport transfers and check-ins.
 The guides will lead a stroll in the old town to get immersed in its unique atmosphere.
 A must-to do is an aperitivo - enjoy a glass of local vermentino - on the old city wall.
 Guides will deliver a tour overview and cover the logistics.
-Mary Sue Milliken will give her take on what’s ahead as well.
-Dinner is just a short walk from here.
+Gabrielle Hamilton will give her take on what’s ahead as well.

-Cagliari - Oliena - 18 miles - Hilly
+Santa Cristina - Oliena - 9 or 17 miles - Rolling

-Today we transfer to Oliena, one of the most representative villages of Sardinia’s true soul.
+We then transfer to Oliena, one of the most representative villages of Sardinia’s true soul.
 On the way there, we will stop to visit the most fascinating archeological site on the island: the sacred well of Santa Cristina.
 This is the best way to introduce you to the oldest culture of the Mediterranean area, the Nuragic Civilization.
 Back in the Bronze Age, that civilization left its imprint with its megalithic towers, the “nuraghi.”
-Still to this day, the Nuragic Civilization is capturing the interest of archeologists trying to explain where those people came from and why they built those huge towers and temples all over the island.
-After the visit, we enjoy a first taste of the authentic Sardinian food in a local restaurant.
+Still to this day, the Nuragic Civilization is capturing the interest of archeologists who are trying to explain where those people came from and why they built those huge towers and temples all over the island.
+After the visit, we enjoy our picnic of authentic Sardinian food.

-After the second leg of the transfer, we finally reach charming hotel Su Gologone, a perfect blend of authenticity and perfect hospitality in a truly stunning setting.
-You’ll have some time to rest and to get acquainted with the premises.
-In the meantime, Mary Sue will team up with the local chef for her own interpretation of a Barbaricinian menu (Barbagia is the geographical, cultural and natural region of this part of inner Sardinia).
+After the second leg of the transfer, we finally reach the charming hotel Su Gologone, a perfect blend of authenticity and hospitality in a truly stunning setting.
+You’ll have some time to rest and get acquainted with the premises while the guides prepare the bikes for our first ride among Oliena vineyards.

-Oliena - Oliena - 34 miles - Hilly
+Oliena - Orgosolo loop - 35 miles with a shorter option of 18 miles - Hilly

 Today we hop on our bikes and pedal to the town of Oliena where we will observe the baking of “carasau” bread.
 This traditional flatbread, also called "carta da musica" in Italian (meaning sheet music) is named for its large and paper-thin shape, which is said to be so thin before cooking that a sheet of music can be read through it.
 The recipe is very ancient and was conceived for shepherds, who used to stay far from home for months at a time.